Instituto Nacional de Matemática Pura e Aplicada: Early history

-Development
+Development and social organization

 In the 1970s, institutional changes in CNPq allowed for a qualitative leap and the expansion of IMPA's activities.
 A permanent body of researchers was formally created.
 Until then, researchers were either kept through scholarships or had occupations in other institutions.

-New research areas were established: algebraic geometry, differential geometry, probability, statistics, operational research, optimization and mathematical economics.
-Previously, activities were focused on dynamic systems, analysis and differential topology.
-Later, the fields of partial differential equations, fluid dynamics, and computer graphics would be consolidated.
-Recently, symplectic geometry and discrete mathematics have been added.

 In 1971, IMPA became the first mathematical institution in Brazil with a mandate from the Federal Council of Education to award master's and doctoral degrees.
 The novelty allowed the Master's and PhD program to become a permanent activity.
 Since then, IMPA's academic postgraduate program has always been awarded the highest grades by the Coordination for Improvement of Higher Level Staff (Capes).

-IMPA's own headquarters in the Jardim Botânico neighborhood of Rio de Janeiro opened in July 1981, with the International Symposium on Dynamic Systems.

 On two occasions, Lindolpho de Carvalho Dias was temporarily replaced as the director by mathematician Elon Lages Lima, also elected director for the term 1989 – 1993.
 Lima put his vast academic reputation at the service of the cause of education.
 The High School Mathematics Teacher Improvement Program (PAPMEM), created in 1990, opened a new and important front for the institute.

 Mathematician Jacob Palis was elected director in 1993.
 He would hold the position for ten years, a period of remarkable growth in IMPA's international prestige.
+During Jacob Palis' tenure, international prestige could be gauged by the fact that from 1991 to 1998 IMPA hosted the International Mathematical Union.

+Another groundbreaking fact of its mandate was IMPA's qualification as a Social Organization (SO) in 2000.
+During this period, IMPA was formally transferred from CNPq to the Ministry of Science and Technology.
+The new model kept the institute in the public sphere, but gave it greater administrative flexibility, as well as more visibility and transparency in its activities.

-IMPA's internationalization tendency was accentuated iduring the administration of mathematician César Camacho from 2004 to 2015, a period characterized by the renewal of IMPA's faculty membership, with the hiring of young researchers.
+IMPA's internationalization tendency was accentuated during the administration of mathematician César Camacho from 2004 to 2015, a period characterized by the renewal of IMPA's faculty membership, with the hiring of young researchers.

-In 2005, the Brazilian Maths Olympiad for Public Schools (OBMEP) was created, an initiative of enormous social impact that strongly reaffirms IMPA's commitment to the dissemination of mathematical knowledge.
+In 2005, the Brazilian Maths Olympiad for Public Schools (OBMEP) was created, an initiative of enormous social impact that strongly reaffirmed IMPA's commitment to the dissemination of mathematical knowledge.
 Held annually by IMPA with funds from the Ministry of Education (MEC) and the Ministry of Science, Technology, Innovations and Communications (MCTIC) and support from the Brazilian Mathematical Society (SBM), OBMEP counts on the participation of over 18 million students in practically all of Brazil's municipalities, almost the entire student population from the 6th grade to the end of high school.
 Since 2017, it is open to all Brazilian public and private schools.

 In 2011, IMPA became a founding member of the network of higher education institutions that perform the Professional Master's in Mathematics (PROFMAT).
 This is a semi-presential postgraduate program aimed at training the basic education math teacher, coordinated by SBM with the support of IMPA.